-Join Peggy Fisher for an in-depth discussion in this video Challenge: Model a lunch order, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Challenge: Model a lunch order, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Okay.…This is our last programming challenge in this section.…In this challenge, I'm gonna use SML,…the Standard Machine Language, but you're welcome to use…any functional programming language of your choice.…In this challenge, I want you to create datatypes…that use lists.…This feature of functional programming languages…is very powerful.…In this example, we're going to create datatypes that…contain all the values need to make a sandwich.…This might be helpful if you're working on an application…for a restaurant.…

 We'll create datatypes specifically for the types of bread,…types of cheese, types of meat, and types of condiments.…Next, we'll create a datatype called Entree that is a…sandwich made of bread, cheese, one or more meats,…and one or more condiments.…That's where the lists come into play.…Finally, create a variable called Lunch that…contains your order.…If you have any trouble with this challenge,…go back through the videos for this section.…Okay, go give it a try and have fun.…